floating/restore/README.md

 ```

-## Enabling Dev Tools / Time Travel
+## Enabling DevTools / Time Travel

-Restore ships with a dev tools component (`<Restore.Dev />`) that you can drop anywhere in your application to enable the dev tools.
+Restore ships with a dev tools component (`<Restore.DevTools />`) that you can drop anywhere in your application to enable the dev tools.

 ## Standalone Observers